distantForest/time_scheduler/documentation/ARCHITECTURE.md

 </div>

-The hardware module concist of three blocks:
+The hardware module is connected to the Avalon bus and is controlled via a set of registers.
+The hardware module consists of three blocks.
+Each block has control/data registers connected to the Avalon Memory-Mapped interface.
+All the registers are available for the software running on the Nios II processor connected to the Avalon bus.
+The blocks that constitute the hardware module are:

 * **Timer function**.
+This block generates tick pulses.
+The tick pulse period is configured in the hardware synthesis phase.
+The tick function can be started and stopped via a register.
 * **Period counter**.
+This block contains a set of tick pulse counters.
+The number of counters is defined in the hardware synthesis phase.
+The period limits can be set individually in the hardware synthesis phase and via registers as well.
+The period counters feed the generated IRQ to the IRQ selector block.
 * **IRQ selector**.

-  Each block has control/data registers connected to the Avalon Memory Mapped interface.
-All the registers are available for the software ran on Nios II processor connected to tne Avalon bus.
+This block manages the individually generated period IRQs over a single interrupt line.
+The IRQ selector uses the period index as a vector.
+The IRQ selector expects an acknowledgment for IRQ taking and an acknowledgment for period function completion.
+The period index represents the priority of the period.
+Priority 0 is the highest.
+The lower the period index, the higher the priority.

 ## Software architecture ##

-The component software architecture is shown on [Figure 3](#fig-sw-arc).
+The software driver of the **Time Scheduler** component is designed to be included in a **Board Support Package** (BSP).
+The component's software architecture is shown in [Figure 3](#fig-sw-arc).

 <div style="float:center" markdown="1">

 <a name="fig-sw-arc"></a>